Troy Brooks: Influences and works

 Brooks received no formal training, working in traditional oils.
 Cited influences include Lisa Yuskavage, Otto Dix, and Kees van Dongen.
 His use of dramatic light and shadow echoes the 1940s film noir productions of Warner Brothers and MGM.
 Brook’s subject matter is near exclusively portraits of women with protracted faces and bodies.
 They are often dressed elaborately and paired somehow with animal familiars or accidents.
 They are observed in transformative moments.

 In a 2017 interview, Brooks said that "the only way to generate any depth in my work is to avoid thinking about it and stay completely intuitive."

 Public works

 In 2014, as part of the World Pride Church Street Mural Project, mural artist Christiano De Araujo worked with Brooks to reproduce his painting "Tower" as a mural.
 The image stands on the south wall of a two-story building at 418 Church St. in Toronto.
 It was created as a tribute to those arrested and harassed in the 1981 Toronto bath-house police raids.
 The image shows a drag queen in a confrontational pose against the police.

+Accolades

+Brooks was inducted into the Chatham-Kent Cultural Hall of Fame in 2025 in recognition of his contributions to the visual arts.